prdepinho/simple-rpg-engine/README.md

 The source code is licensed under MIT, including the Lua source code which I put under the folder SFMLGame/lua5.3.5.
 All files under the folder assets/ are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+I have developed two games with this engine.
+Mumu's Pilgrimage is in the master branch.
+You can find a build of the game on itch.io: [Mumu's Pilgrimage](https://paulopinho.itch.io/mumus-pilgrimage).
+Flee or Fight is on flee_or_fight branch.
+It is a shorter, simpler game and it uses an earlier version of the engine.
+You can find it on itch.io as well: [Flee or Fight](https://paulopinho.itch.io/fight-or-flee).

+You can import the project to Visual Studio or you can build it on Linux by using the included Makefile.